We like to think that everyone we meet has good intentions within friendships, relationships, and work dynamics.

 Although the book attempts to be unisex, with all genders equally prone to manipulation, the author, unfortunately, appears to write more specifically for women.

-3. How to Analyse People: 21 Fundamental Techniques to Interpret Body Language, Personality Types, Human Psychology and Secretly Analyse People – David T Abbots
+3. How to Analyze People: 21 Fundamental Techniques to Interpret Body Language, Personality Types, Human Psychology and Secretly Analyse People by David T Abbots